danrot/master-thesis/04_discussion.md

 A better solution would be to have different classes for the internal and external representation of a node, as figure 4.3 shows.

-First of all it feels a lot cleaner when the signature in every class implementing the `NodeInterface` looks exactly the same.
+First of all it feels a lot cleaner if the signature in every class implementing the `NodeInterface` looks exactly the same.
 A `BaseNode` would extract all the common logic from the `Node` and `InternalNode`.
 The `InternalNode` could then be used in the library itself, so that any value